 Bay Cove provides a dynamic therapeutic learning environment designed specifically to help students with a history of emotional and academic challenges.

 In order to accomplish these objectives, the school relies heavily on an interdisciplinary philosophy combining the academic, clinical and career development components of the program into a cohesive whole.
 We believe this combination is unique among public and private special education programs.

-Students are offered a comprehensive academic program, career development and transition services, and individual and group therapy.
+Students are offered a comprehensive academic program, individual and group therapy, along with college and career development and transition services.
 An integrated curriculum model enables the students’ development of essential skills necessary to participate fully and responsibly as productive adults.
-The school is organized around a highly structured day with clearly designated standards and limits, which is essential in treating adolescents who are struggling with problems associated with profound emotional adjustments.
+The school is organized around a highly structured day with clearly designated standards and limits, which is essential in treating adolescents who are struggling with profound emotional adjustments.

 The school building consists of seven classrooms, a library, several group rooms for meetings between counselors and students, and a large eating area and kitchen.
 There is also a fully networked computer room with up-to-date equipment.
 The art gallery is filled with many creative projects such as student paintings and sculptural works.
 Gym space is rented at West End House, which is located close to the school

 Bay Cove Academy is in session for 220 days a year.
 This includes a six-week summer program.
-All staff work from 7:30am–3:30pm from Monday through Friday.
-Students arrive to the school at 8:00am and following a short breakfast and break time, they begin classes at 8:10am.
-There are seven classes in the school day.
-Students are dismissed at 2:20pm.
-The Career Development Program is integrated into school hours for most students, although, for some, the work day may extend past school hours.
+All staff work from 7:30am–3:30pm, Monday through Friday.
+Students arrive to the school at 8:00am, they are provided breakfast and their first class begins at 8:15am.
+There are seven classes in the school day and students are dismissed at 2:20pm.
+The College/Career Development Program is integrated into school hours for most students, although, for some, the work day may extend past school hours.

 Vacations and Holidays